geops/website/content/blog/alma/index.en.md

 summary: alma is a modern, web-based open-source software for managing contaminated sites.
 It combines centralized data management, integrated geospatial editing, flexible business processes, automated reporting, and interfaces.
-Developed collaboratively by cantons, federal authorities, and the Principality of Liechtenstein, alma delivers efficiency, security, and digital sovereignty – and welcomes new partners.
+Developed collaboratively by offices, alma delivers efficiency, security, and digital sovereignty.
 created: 2026-02-05
 slug: alma
+tags:
+  - altlast4web
+  - environment
+  - geops
 published: true
 ---
-Managing contaminated sites is complex and requires precise, traceable data. *alma* offers authorities a modern, web-based solution covering the entire lifecycle of a site – from data collection and assessment to publication in the public register (KbS).
+**Discover *alma* – our brand-new next-generation solution for managing contaminated sites!**\
+Building on years of experience with legacy software, we’ve completely redeveloped alma: modern, efficient, and more intuitive than ever.
+Authorities now have a web-based platform that unites data, geospatial tools, workflows, and reports in one place – developed collaboratively as an open-source project with federal and cantonal partners.

 ## Centralized Data Management and Geospatial Editing

-alma enables complete recording of all relevant site data: basic information, protection areas, environmental data, and historical records.
+*alma* enables complete recording of all relevant site data: basic information, protection areas, environmental data, and historical records.
 Thanks to **integrated geospatial editing**, sites can be digitized, geometries edited, and visualized on maps – no external GIS software required.
-Tools like snapping, tracing, moving, and import/export of Shapefiles, KML, or GeoPackage ensure precise work and automated quality control.
+Tools like snapping, tracing, moving, and import/export of geodata ensure precise work and automated quality control.

 ## Efficient Business Processes & Task Management